 A Long Journey

-Brown bears can be found all over the globe but it’s only here in Spain that they have adapted to the warmer temperatures which can reach 23°C within the mountain range.
+Brown bears can be found all over the globe but it’s only in Spain that they have adapted to the warmer temperatures that can reach 23°C within the mountain range.

 However, they have evolved in other ways too.